platformio/platformio-core/docs/userguide/cmd_init.rst

 .. option::
     --ide

-Initialise PlatformIO project for the specified IDE which can be imported later via "Import Project" functionality.
+Initialize PlatformIO project for the specified IDE which can be imported later via "Import Project" functionality.

 A list with supported IDE is available within ``platformio init --help`` command.
 Also, please take a look at :ref:`ide` page.

 .. option::
-    --enable-auto-uploading
+    -O, --project-option

-If you initialise project with the specified :option:`platformio init --board`, then *PlatformIO* will create environment with enabled firmware auto-uploading.
+Initialize project with additional options from :ref:`projectconf`.
+For example, ``platformio init --project-option="lib_deps=ArduinoJSON"``.

 .. option::
     --env-prefix